KarosLYX/MFFSSR/README.md

+This work has been accept by CVPRW 2024.
-Code will be provided soon.
+The code will be released after the meeting.